aws/s2n-quic/docs/dev-guide/ci.md

 #### Integration Tests

 `s2n-quic` integration tests use the public API to validate the end-to-end behavior of the library under specific scenarios and configurations.
-Integration tests are located in the top-level `s2n-quic` crate, in the [tests module](https://github.com/aws/s2n-quic/tree/main/quic/s2n-quic/src/tests).
+Integration tests are located in the `s2n-quic-tests` crate.

 #### Snapshot Tests